2011 OPERA faster-than-light neutrino anomaly: Discussions within the OPERA collaboration

 In the months after the initial announcement, tensions emerged in the OPERA collaboration.
 A vote of no confidence among the more than thirty group team leaders failed, but spokesperson Ereditato and physics coordinator Autiero resigned their leadership positions anyway on March 30, 2012.
 In a resignation letter, Ereditato claimed that their results were "excessively sensationalized and portrayed with not always justified simplification" and defended the collaboration, stating, "The OPERA Collaboration has always acted in full compliance with scientific rigor: both when it announced the results and when it provided an explanation for them."

+Political controversy

+In the wake of the discovery, the minister of education Mariastella Gelmini issued a press release praising the experiment and her government for financing the construction of a tunnel between the two laboratories.
+Useless to the experiment, a literal tunnel never existed, and the press release became a source of jokes in Italy for months.